Franklin Rising Dividends Fund Quote

 Low

-Moving together with Franklin Mutual Fund
+Moving together with FRANKLIN Mutual Fund

-0.67PEYAX Putnam Equity IncomePairCorr
+0.78PEYAX Putnam Equity IncomePairCorr

-Franklin Mutual Fund Highlights
+Mutual Fund Highlights

 Fund ConcentrationFranklin Templeton Investments Funds, Large Blend Funds, Large Blend, Franklin Templeton Investments, Large Blend, Large Blend (View all Sectors)

-Update Date31st of December 2025
+Update Date31st of March 2026

-Expense Ratio Date1st of February 2025
+Expense Ratio Date1st of February 2026

 Fiscal Year EndSeptember